luminartech/dev-tools/README.md

 ### Configure VS Code for Bazel

-If you want to work with C++ Bazel targets in VS Code, you can use `configure-vscode-for-bazel` to generate VS Code configuration.
+If you want to work with C++ Bazel targets in VS Code, you can use `configure-vscode-for-bazel` to generate a VS Code configuration.
 This tool supports generating:

 - a `.vscode/launch.json` file that contains selected targets for debugging in VS Code or
 - a `compile_commands.json` file using [bazel-compile-commands-extractor](https://github.com/hedronvision/bazel-compile-commands-extractor) for selected targets